nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_FIRST_COMPONENT.md

 3. You have `main.jsx` instead of `index.jsx`
 4. Lastly you have two more files in your root that are not in the video: `.eslintrc.cjs` and `vite.config.js`.
 You will not need to modify or do anything with these.

-Keep these differences in mind as you follow along in the video.
+Keep these differences in mind as you follow along in this course.

 Watch the [First Component](https://youtu.be/-WMvlULvBeU) video and implement the code yourself.
 Then read the rest of the chapter summarizing what you've learned.